kobolcs/qcs/go-api-tests/README.md

 - Written in Go for minimal runtime overhead and easy deployment in containerized pipelines.
 - Built-in concurrency demonstrates patterns that scale as the test suite grows.
 - See [Architectural Principles](../ARCHITECTURAL_PRINCIPLES.md) for shared design approaches.

+### Limitations
+Parallel tests bring speed, but they can mask data races or shared state issues if not designed carefully.
+Mock servers are great for CI stability yet may drift from production behavior over time.

 ### 🚀 How to Run Locally